zsj2766/mindPicture/README.md

 # mindPicture
-a reposity for saving mind pictures
+a repository for saving mind pictures